 2. Make Property Your Primary Residence Before Flipping It

 If you are casually flipping a single property, consider whether you could move into it as your primary residence after renovations are complete.
 If you move into the property, you can likely shift the tax consideration on the eventual sale from active income to capital gains.
 Plus, current tax laws allow that, if you live in the property two of the five years prior to sale, you may be able to avoid tax on the gain entirely.

 3. Do a Tax Deferred Exchange for the Flip

-	A tax-deferred exchange, also known as a 1031 exchange allows you roll over the gains on one

-	property to another.
-To qualify for this, you’ll need to hold the property for a year or more

-	(longer is better in the IRS’ eyes) and rent it to tenants.
-It can’t be used just on a quick-turn

-	property.
-For more information, you can read our ultimate guide on 1031 like kind exchanges.
+A tax-deferred exchange, also known as a 1031 exchange allows you to roll over the gains on one property to another.
+To qualify for this, you’ll need to hold the property for a year or more (longer is better in the IRS’ eyes) and rent it to tenants.
+It can’t be used just on a quick-turn property.
+For more information, you can read our ultimate guide on 1031 like-kind exchanges.

 The IRS allows house flippers to write off certain expenses that pertain to purchasing, renovating and selling properties.
 Writing off these expenses help reduce your taxable income.
 You can deduct some expenses before you flip the property, but other expenses such as capital expenditures can’t be deducted until after the property sells.

 What Expenses Can I Deduct When Flipping a House